mmb-irb/MDDB-REST-API/README.md

 ### Test run

-To simly run an instance of the API you must enter the API git repository and run the following command:
+To simply run an instance of the API you must enter the API git repository and run the following command:
 ```bash
 npm run start
 ```